Zeeeepa/xyops/docs/api.md

 POST /api/app/abort_job/v1
 ```

 Abort a running job.
-Requires the [abort_jobs](privileges.md#abort_jobs) privilege and a valid session or API Key, plus category/target access to the job’s event.
+Requires the [abort_jobs](privileges.md#abort_jobs) privilege and a valid session or API Key, plus category/target access to the job's event.

 Parameters: